Sawtooth Mountains (Minnesota): Description

+Etymology

+The name Sawtooth Mountains comes from the fact that, when viewed from a distance, the peaks resemble the teeth of a saw because of their uniform size, height, and angles.

 Tourism

 In addition to the uplands, the Sawtooths are home to many rivers, waterfalls, and parks.
 Wildlife is abundant and includes eagles, hawks, deer, moose, wolves, and many small mammals.
 Some of the notable sites include: